-The MC card (the one with the large heatsink) contains the power regulators and motor control circuitry.
+The MC17 card (the one with the large finned heatsink) contains the power regulators and motor control circuitry.
 If this card is changed the new card must be aligned as described below.

+MC17 cards cannot be interchanged from one model (1600, 1700) to another due to a different heatsink orientation.
 Boards manufactured for one tape speed cannot be installed in a unit designed for another speed unless several components are changed.